Jai-Community/Jai-Community-Library/README.md

 # Jai-Community-Library
-Tutorials and Cheatsheet for Jai, written by it's community.
+Jai Tutorials, Cheatsheets, Modules, and Libraries, written by the Jai Beta Community.

 The [Wiki](https://github.com/Jai-Community/Jai-Community-Library/wiki) is the place to go ;)